silentknight/abhijitm-com/content/authors/admin/_index.md

 - Visitors
 ---

 I am a PhD candidate in deep learning at Technological University Dublin, Ireland and co-funded by ADAPT Research Centre, Ireland.
+I am a member of the Applied Intelligence Research Center, TU Dublin, Ireland.
 My research includes exploring the impact of long distance dependencies (in sequential datasets) on neural architectures (sequential models).
 Previously, I worked with autonomous underwater vehicles and wireless sensor networks.

 I co-founded an IoT company SpitiQ, Goa, India.
 I also provide technical assitance to Qubiseed Technologies LLP, Goa, India.